 Shimano says these are its first discs designed specifically for road bikes, rather than being adapted from mountain bike brakes.
 At an RRP of £450 per end for the mechanical-shifting version they're also the most expensive brakes Shimano has ever made.
 Like the R785 and RS685 brakes, below, they're available with 140mm and 160mm CenterLock rotors.

 Disc brakes have numerous advantages over rim brakes: they're less affected by water; they're unaffected by rim damage and they provide finer control over braking power than is possible with rim brakes.

 Hydraulic brakes also self-centre and automatically compensate for pad wear, neither of which you get with cables, and both of which are real benefits.

-Buy if: You want Shimano's latest and best disc brakes — and you have deep pockets.
+Buy if: You want Shimano's best disc brakes — and you have deep pockets.